corda/corda/docs/source/azure-vm.rst

 Click 'OK'

+STEP 5: Buy

+Review the Azure Terms of Use and Privacy Policy and click 'Purchase'

 The deployment process will start and typically takes 8-10 minutes to complete.

 Once deployed click 'Overview' to see the virtual machine details.
 Note down the **Public IP address** for your Corda nodes.
 You will need these to connect to UI screens via your web browser: